sadikbaba/ai-developer-roadmap/README.md

 Portfolio

-* Build 3 to 5 strong projects
+* ✅ Build 3 to 5 strong GitHub projects
-* Write clean README files
+* ✅ Write clean README files
-* Explain your architecture and decisions
+* ✅ Explain your architecture and technical decisions
-* Deploy real applications
+* ✅ Deploy real applications
-* Create live demos where possible
+* ✅ Create live demos where possible
-* Write technical articles and project breakdowns
+* ✅ Write technical articles and project breakdowns

 Build in Public

-* Share your learning journey
+* ✅ Share your learning journey
-* Share projects on X
+* ✅ Share projects on X
-* Explain what you learn
+* ✅ Explain what you learn
-* Document mistakes and lessons
+* ✅ Document mistakes and lessons

 Career Paths